Tora Gozen: Legacy

 On May 28, the day of the Revenge of the Soga Brothers incident, it is said that Tora-ga-ame (Tora's rain) would fall, which is a metaphor of Tora Gozen's tears.

 In the Edo period, many kabuki and jōruri Sogamono plays, in which Tora Gozen appears, were created.
 The story was also written in senryū poetry, and Tora Gozen's story was popularized.

 There are stones called Tora-ga-ishi in Japan which are said to be stones on which Tora Gozen rested during her travels.
 It is believed that a traveling miko called Tora or Tōro, who practiced Mikkyō around these stones, became linked to Soga Monogatari.

 Historicity

-Regarding Tora Gozen's historicity, it is also said that there was a traveling woman called Tora who told the story of Soga Monogatari, and that her name became fixed in the legend of Soga.
+Regarding Tora Gozen's historicity, it is believed that there was a traveling woman called Tora who told the story of Soga Monogatari, and that her name became fixed in the legend of Soga.
 Therefore, it has been challenged whether or not Tora Gozen was a real person of the Kamakura period.
-It is also said that the name of a group of advocates that propagated Soga Monogatari was Tora, which later became a character in the story.
+It is also believed that the name of a group of advocates that propagated Soga Monogatari was Tora, which later became a character in the story.